colinhalebrown/Flight-Tracker/README.md

 After You have put in your airline code input how often you want it to check the status of the flight in seconds.
 If you want it to only check once input 0.
 If you input a number greater than 0 to stop it hit enter and it will end the program.

 ![examaple flight 2](https://github.com/colinhalebrown/Flight-Tracker/blob/master/images/asa-123(2).PNG)

+#Common Errors
+If the flight ICAO code or flight number are noT accociated with an actual flight it will check and give a large error code every few seconds.